Did you know that just 2 years after launch, nearly one-third of companies in the private sector have failed?

 Given the amount of upfront capital you’ll be using to purchase the business, you’ll want to make sure that each asset you’re acquiring is as valuable as it can possibly be.

-The four largest assets, by cost, that you’ll want to be critical of are:
+The four largest assets, by cost, that you’ll want to be critical of are these:

-If the assets you’re acquiring don’t match your vision of the business, you’re able to sell these items after purchase.
-As you review the quality and condition of these supplies, you’ll need to ask yourself these questions.
+If the assets you’re acquiring don’t match your vision of the business, you could sell these items after your purchase.
+As you review the quality and condition of these supplies, ask yourself these questions.

 - How sellable is this?

-- What is this worth in the market?
+- What is this worth on the market?

 - How quickly has this sold in the past?

-- What’s it’s original selling price vs price in its current condition?
+- What’s it’s original selling price vs. the price in its current condition?

 - Does it need repair?

-- How useful is this for your company?
+- How useful is this for the company?